oliviali11/cv_project/README.md

 Running models (Goes through 4 attacks per model and using 25 batches)

+- **requirements.txt/**
+  - Contains versions of all libraries imported in code
 - **resnet.py/**
   - Run with python3 resnet.py > resnet.txt for robustness accuracy results
 - **deit.py/**